lmoss/onesharp/index.md

 # Status report: Summer 2025

 The book that you see here has a ways to go before anyone besides me could use it.
 (But if you are interested in doing so, please let me know: I have material that could help, and I would like to know others' opinions about what is here.)
-There are a few things in the ```1#``` section that ought to change: the tool called "sanity" that turns flowcharts into programs should be re-designed, and there needs to be a glossary of the many Python tools that exist that help people write long ```1#``` programs.
+There are a few things in the ```1#``` section that ought to change:
+[the tool called "sanity" that turns flowcharts into programs](content:firstTiles) should be improved so as to have a more forgiving syntax.
+There needs to be a glossary of the many Python tools that exist that help people write long ```1#``` programs.

 Some of the sections of the book here are placeholders.